Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/thrown-for-a-loop-lists.md

 ## Next Steps

 In the next chapter, we'll explore dictionaries, another important collection type in C#.
 Dictionaries allow you to store key-value pairs and provide efficient lookups based on keys.

-Before moving on, make sure you're comfortable with:
-- Creating and initializing Lists
-- Adding, removing, and modifying elements in a List
-- Searching and sorting Lists
-- Iterating through Lists using loops
-- Converting between Lists and arrays